dmtrumble/blog/_posts/2016-6-30-Books-On-Buildings.md

 ---
 layout: post
-title: A new website for architects - Books on Buildings
+title: Books on Buildings - a new website for architects
-excerpt: A simple website for discovering and viewing architectural books
+excerpt: For discovering and viewing architectural books
 ---

 ## Architects don't actually read books, they only look at the pictures.
 They love to write, though!